 There are a wide variety of events and locations that take steps to become sensory-friendly, as shared in the mini-documentary.
 Another wonderful example is the Saint John Arts Centre, where they made simple changes by creating a quiet space and installing acoustic ceiling tile.
 The Shedd Aquarium in Chicago has several sensory-friendly initiatives throughout the aquarium with a dedicated App by Infiniteach, and at special events.
 Even Sequoia, a natural and organic store, offers special shopping times for customers with low sensory hours.
-Finally, it isn’t all about what businesses and organizations do, people can make their homes sensory-friendly on Halloween.
+And households can offer a sensory-friendly Halloween, too!

 Many hands make light work.John Haywood

 Many people, businesses and organizations supported the short documentary film: documentary subjects Cole, Jonah, Alex, Maggie, Abi and Christina were gracious with their time and sharing their personal stories.

 Supporters and champions included: City of Saint John Community Arts Grant, New Brunswick Filmmakers’ Co-operative, Director Matt Brown of Mountaindale Productions, Producer Elaine Shannon, Writer Kate Wallace, Post-production editor Erinn Sharpe, Voice-over artist Trish Hamilton, Saint John Arts Centre, Social Enterprise Hub, Area 506, Rogue Coffee, Shedd Aquarium, Sequoia Fredericton, Sobeys, and Christina Martin who also provided her music.